 Non-operating revenues increase net position while non-operating expenses reduce net position.
 Non-operating revenues and expenses are generated from transactions that are primarily non-exchange in nature, consisting mainly of interest expense, and investment income (interest and dividend income and realized and unrealized gains and losses).
-The Station had no non-operating revenues or expenses to report for the last three fiscal years.
+The station had \$2,574 in non-operating expenses in 2022-2023 due to interest expenses associated with leases.
+See Note F. Leases for more information.
+The station reported \$0 in non-operating expenses in 2021-2022.